|

 destination or will address an email.

-first 248 Wheatley School Alumni Association Newsletters (and much other
+yourself with the first 248 Wheatley School Alumni Association Newsletters

 The Wheatley School Alumni Association Website

-engine, prominently displayed on our home page: type in a word or phrase and,
+our search engine, prominently displayed on our home page: type in a word or

-wow!, you’ll find every place it exists in all previous Newsletters and other
+phrase and, wow!, you’ll find every place it exists in all previous

 thereof.
 I cannot and do not vouch for the accuracy of what people tell me,